 Food - Temporary Stall

-Temporary Food Stalls - NSW Food Authority requirements (283KB)
+Temporary Food Stall - NSW Food Authority requirements (283KB)

 Food - Mobile Food Vending - application form

-Application to Operate a Mobile Food Vending Vehicle (247KB)
+Mobile Food Vending Vehicle - apply to operate (247KB)

 Sundry Debtors Payments - Credit Card Authority (114KB)

 Sausage Sizzles and Barbecues - requirements (67KB)

 Sausage sizzles and BBQs are a popular way to raise money for charities and community groups.
 They are often held outdoors to take advantage of Australia's good weather and open spaces.
 Provided you take some simple food safety precautions and sell freshly-cooked and straight from the barbecue then the food should be safe.